SAP-samples/teched2023-AD272/exercises/2_SAPBuildProcessAutomation/README.md

 In this exercise, you will configure a SAP Build Process Automation project which can trigger an approval process for the mitigation proposed for the risk in the Risk Managment Build Apps application.

+## Pre-requisite
+1) SAP Build Process Automation project “Risk and Mitigation Approval Process” is given as a template <br>
+2) UI5 Application "customui5.customui5" is already developed, deployed and available to be imported and consumed as an approval form in the process. <br>
+   Deevloper tutorials for developing UI5 applications can be found [here](https://community.sap.com/topics/ui5/developing-sapui5-applications) <br>

 ## Steps to configure the SAP Build Process Automation Project

 After completing these steps you will have learnt the following.